KQRC-FM: 1992–present: KQRC

 Journal sold KQRC to Sinclair Broadcast Group in 1997, with Entercom buying the station in 2000.
+This made KQRC sister-stations with the second iteration of KYYS.

 In 2002, the station's transmitter would be relocated to its current location near East 56th Street and Bennington Avenue in South Kansas City.

+In May 2024, longtime afternoon DJ Jason Nivens was laid off.
 After sister station KRBZ announced it would end its alternative rock format in August 2024, KQRC would pick up their former afternoon program, The Church of Lazlo, in the same timeslot; as a means of transition, the two stations would simulcast the show until KRBZ's flip to a sports talk format as "The Fan" took place.

 For 32 years, KQRC's morning show was primarily hosted by Johnny Dare.
 On March 6, 2025, the station announced that the show would come to an end the following day as a result of nationwide layoffs at Audacy.

-On May 1, 2025, the station debuted a new lineup with the Church of Lazlo moving to the vacant morning slot and out of town voice-tracker Ashley O. taking over afternoons.
+On May 1, 2025, the station debuted a new lineup with the Church of Lazlo moving to the vacant morning slot and Ashley O taking over afternoons.
 The station also unveiled a new logo, replacing its long-time one.